Find Trade Colleges

 The states with the most job growth for Solar Sales Representative or Assessor are Nevada, Utah, and Washington.
 Watch out if you plan on working in Maine, Delaware, or West Virginia.
 These states have the worst job growth for this type of profession.

-Salary for a Solar Sales Representative or Assessor
+What is the Average Salary of a Solar Sales Representative or Assessor

 The average yearly salary of a Solar Sales Representative or Assessor ranges between $39,960 and $156,630.